 Lens distortion is a common issue that appears when using a wide-angle lens.
-In some photos, the straight lines that shape building or tower seemed to bow out and become curved at the edge of the frame.
-Subjects look disproportioned compared to real life or buildings look like they are tipping.
+In some photos, the straight lines that shape the building or tower seemed to bow out and become curved at the edge of the frame.
+Subjects look disproportioned compared to real-life or buildings look like they are tipping.
 All that happened due to lens distortion.

 The lens distortion occurs mostly in wide-angle lenses because the magnification of the image decreases the farther the subject is from the optical axis of the lens.
 Some lenses such as fisheyes take full advantage of barrel distortion by purposely capturing images that are heavily curved and spherical.